Himalayan owl: Behaviour

+Vocalizations

 The Himalayan owl has few distinct vocalizations, a song, a call and specialized calls for mating and communication amongst breeding pairs.
-Its song consist of two fast hoots: “coo-coo”.
-The sound is described as dove-like, with the second “coo” sometimes lower pitched and slightly longer than the first “coo”.
+Its song consist of two fast hoots: "coo-coo".
+The sound is described as dove-like, with the second "coo" sometimes lower pitched and slightly longer than the first "coo".

-The call of the Himalayan owl can be described as one high pitched “whoo” which is loud and slower than most owl hoots.
-When mating, Himalayan owls will emit 3 faster hoots, “whoo-whoo-whoo” in order to signal their intent to breed when interacting with another breeding individual.
-When incubating eggs the owl that remains in the nest will also have a distinct call “kwek, kwek” known as the begging call which is a call for food to the non-incubating individual.
+The call of the Himalayan owl can be described as one high pitched "whoo" which is loud and slower than most owl hoots.
+When mating, Himalayan owls will emit 3 faster hoots, "whoo-whoo-whoo" in order to signal their intent to breed when interacting with another breeding individual.
+When incubating eggs the owl that remains in the nest will also have a distinct call "kwek, kwek" known as the begging call which is a call for food to the non-incubating individual.